Katherine-Brown-8000/DSUP-acidic-config/README.md

 - Structural comparison

-Calculating PI or eletrostatic potential
+## Calculating PI or eletrostatic potential

-# Generating a plot for DSUP at Net Charge vs. pH
+## Generating a plot for DSUP at Net Charge vs. pH

+## DSUP electrostatic potential diagram

 Programs and websites used were: